Rural Tribal Health

 What services does the Indian Health Service (IHS) provide?

-The Indian Health Service (IHS) serves as the principal federal health service provider and health advocate for American Indian and/or Alaska Native (AI/AN) people, including descendants, who belong to the American Indian community served by the local IHS.
-According to its 2020 profile, the IHS provides a comprehensive health service delivery system for approximately 2.56 million AI/AN people from 574 federally recognized tribes in 37 states.
+The Indian Health Service (IHS) serves as the principal federal health service provider and advocate for American Indian and/or Alaska Native (AI/AN) people, including descendants, who belong to the American Indian community served by the local IHS.
+According to its 2024 fact sheet, the IHS provides a comprehensive health service delivery system for approximately 2.8 million AI/AN people from 574 federally recognized tribes in 37 states.

-The IHS maintains health services directly at IHS facilities.
-In addition, the Indian Self-Determination and Education Assistance Act, enacted in 1975, authorized the Secretary of the Department of Health and Human Services (HHS) to enter into contracts and compacts with federally recognized tribes where the tribes may assume all or part of the federal responsibility and administration of healthcare programs, services, functions, or activities that HHS would otherwise provide.
+The IHS maintains health services directly at IHS owned/operated facilities and in compact or contract with tribes.
+The Indian Self-Determination and Education Assistance Act of 1975 (ISDEAA) authorized the Secretary of the Department of Health and Human Services (HHS) to enter into contracts and compacts with federally recognized tribes where the tribes may assume all or part of the federal responsibility and administration of healthcare programs, services, functions, or activities that HHS would otherwise provide.
+These are often referred to as "638" contracts/compacts in reference to the ISDEAA being public law PL93-638.
 The IHS A Quick Look brief provides an overview of the relationship between IHS and American Indian tribes and Alaska Native corporations.
 It also provides information and statistics about the IHS healthcare delivery system.

-In instances when an IHS or tribal facility is not able to offer a specific service, the service may be provided through the Purchased/Referred Care (PRC) program (formerly called Contract Health), as medical necessity dictates and funding allows.
+When an IHS or tribal facility is unable to offer a specific service, the service may be provided through the Purchased/Referred Care (PRC) program (formerly called Contract Health), as medical necessity dictates and funding allows.
 This is a priority-based system that grants approval based on the urgency of the patient's condition.
 First priority is given to patients who have life-threatening conditions.
 Through the PRC program, healthcare services can be purchased from non-IHS providers by IHS and tribal facilities in special situations where:

 - No IHS or tribal direct care facility exists;